George McGovern 1972 presidential campaign: Democratic National Convention

-McGovern thus secured enough delegates to the 1972 Democratic National Convention to win the party's nomination.
+After a bruising and hours-long fight on the Convention floor, the McGovern California and Illinois delegates all were seated, thus leading to McGovern's nomination.
+This days-long struggle to secure the nomination likely prevented the McGovern campaign from lining up a vice presidential candidate until the day before the nomination had to be made, and may have prevented a full vetting of the nominee.

 Most polls showed McGovern running well behind incumbent President Richard Nixon, except when McGovern was paired with Ted Kennedy.
 McGovern and his campaign brain trust lobbied Senator Kennedy heavily to accept the bid to be McGovern's running mate.
 Much to their surprise, he continually refused their advances, and instead suggested such figures as House Ways and Means Committee chairman Wilbur Mills of Arkansas and Boston Mayor Kevin White.

-Thereafter, a number of high-profile Democrats, including Kennedy, Senator Walter Mondale, former Vice President Hubert Humphrey, Senator Edmund Muskie, Senator Abe Ribicoff and Senator Birch Bayh turned down offers to run on the ticket.
+Thereafter, a number of high-profile Democrats, including Kennedy, Senator Walter Mondale, former Vice President Hubert Humphrey, Senator Edmund Muskie, Senator Abe Ribicoff, and Senator Birch Bayh turned down offers to run on the ticket.
 The National Women's Political Caucus urged the selection of a woman such as Representative Shirley Chisholm or, after Chisholm expressed disinterest in the vice presidency, Texas House of Representatives member Sissy Farenthold, but McGovern did not seriously consider choosing a female running mate.

 Nevertheless, McGovern and his staff felt that a Kennedy-style figure was needed to balance the ticket: an urban Catholic leader with strong ties to organized labor and other working-to-lower middle class constituencies.
 McGovern informed Kennedy that he was seriously considering White, who had informed McGovern he was available.
 Belying his previous support, Kennedy vetoed White when the Massachusetts delegation threatened to boycott the convention due to White's previous endorsement of Muskie.

 Once it became apparent that White's candidacy was infeasible, McGovern asked Senator Gaylord Nelson of Wisconsin to be his running mate.
 Nelson declined but suggested Senator Thomas Eagleton of Missouri, whom McGovern ultimately chose.
-McGovern's team only conducted minimal vetting of Eagleton as the senator had been previously recommended by many of the prospective running mates.
+McGovern's team only conducted minimal vetting of Eagleton, since the senator had been previously recommended by many of the prospective running mates.